-The Sub-Fund may, under normal market conditions, hold between 0% to 20% in cash and instruments used for the purposes of ancillary liquidity.
+The Sub-Fund may, under normal market conditions, hold up to 20% in cash and instruments used for the purposes of ancillary liquidity.
 This percentage may increase significantly in extreme market conditions.
-The Sub-Fund may additionally employ financial derivatives used for the purposes of efficient portfolio management (which included hedging).
+The Sub-Fund may additionally employ financial derivative instruments used for the purposes of efficient portfolio management and hedging.
 While these instruments are not expected to detrimentally affect the attainment of the Sub-Fund's environmental and social characteristics, no minimum environmental or social safeguards are applied.